gkdevops/kubernetes-code/EKS-Cluster/readme.txt

+Step 1: Install AWS CLI

-Generate AWS CLI credentials
+Step 2: Generate AWS CLI credentials
 Run the below 3 commands on CLI

 $ export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
 $ export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 $ export AWS_DEFAULT_REGION=us-east-1

-Install eksctl cli tool:
+Step 3: Install eksctl cli tool: https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html https://github.com/eksctl-io/eksctl/releases/tag/v0.150.0
-https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html
-https://github.com/eksctl-io/eksctl/releases/tag/v0.150.0

-create a file named aws.pub in your home directory .ssh with the contents of authroized_keys from .ssh directory.
+Step 4: create a file named aws.pub in your home directory .ssh with the contents of authroized_keys from .ssh directory.
 This file should contain the public key of the pem file you use to login to aws ec2 instances.
 You can find this inside any existing ec2 instance already created using the key at authroized_keys from .ssh directory

-once eksctl is installed, run the below command eksctl create cluster -f cluster.yaml
+Step 5: once eksctl is installed, run the below command eksctl create cluster -f cluster.yaml

 Install Ingress Controller from the website instructions: